• 1 Player

 • The board is an 8×11 grid where each column is a different color.

 • All pieces begin in a central zone.
-Each player is responsible for 4 of the 8 colors.

 • Roll/Spin and Move Resolution: